Notes from the Force11 annual conference

 3. F1000 Annotations Manager

-Rebecca Lawrence from F1000 presented and gave me a walk through of a new suite of tools they're working on.
-That was quite impressing I must say, especially due to the variety of features they offer: tools to organize and store references, annotate and discuss articles and web pages, import them into word documents etc..
-All packed within a nicely looking and user friendly application.
-This is due to go public beta some time in March, but you can try to get access to it sooner by signing up here.
+Rebecca Lawrence from F1000 presented and gave me a walkthrough of a new suite of tools they're working on.
+That was quite impressive, I must say, especially given the variety of features they offer: tools to organize and store references, annotate and discuss articles and web pages, import them into Word documents, and more.
+All packed within a nicely designed and user-friendly application.
+This was due to go into public beta sometime in March, but you could try to get access sooner by signing up here.

 Screen Shot 2015 01 17 at 18 18 18